 9. Look around for 5 star hotel deals

 Accommodation in Budapest is cheaper on average than in other European capitals.
-Have a good look around on price comparison sites or Booking.com for deals in 5 star hotels.
-We scored an excellent deal at the fabulous Corinthia Grand.
+We scored an excellent deal at the fabulous Corinthia Grand, so have a good look around for deals.

 10. Wear grippy shoes in winter